jg-rp/ruby-liquid2/docs/composite_literals.md

 {% endfor %}
 ```

-The spread operator `...` allows authors to compose arrays immutably from existing arrays and enumerables.
+The spread operator `...` allows template authors to compose arrays immutably from existing arrays and enumerables.

 ```liquid
 {% assign x = [1, 2, 3] %}